Ehra-Lessien: Volkswagen Group test track

-The track is currently used by all Volkswagen Group subsidiaries and marques, such as Audi, Lamborghini, Bentley, Bugatti, SEAT, Škoda, and Porsche.
+The track is currently used by all Volkswagen Group subsidiaries and marques, such as Audi, Lamborghini, Bentley, SEAT, Škoda, and Porsche.

 The facility features 96 km of private tarmac, which includes a large variety of road surfaces and curves, used as test tracks to evaluate new and prototype vehicles.
-More significantly, there is a high speed circuit with a straight approximately 8.7 km long.
+Most notably, it includes a high speed circuit with a straight approximately 8.7 km long.
 Although the straight portion of the track is perfectly flat and level for the entire length, when standing at one end of the straight one cannot see the far end due to the curvature of the Earth.
 Banked corners at both ends of the circuit allow for a high entry and exit speed to and from the straight, and to increase average speed during the 20 km lap.
-The straight is especially useful for determining vehicle top speed, and is one of the few places on Earth that the Bugatti Veyron or the McLaren F1 can reach their top speed.
+The straight is especially useful for determining vehicle top speed, and is one of the few places on Earth that the Bugatti Veyron or the McLaren F1 can reach their top speeds.